PedroUNB/PedroUNB/README.md

 ### Welcome to my page!
 <p>
-  I'm a FullStack Developer and Computer Science Student at University of Brasilia, currently 22 years old and living in
+  I've been working as a software developer since 2018.
+I've worked in several companies in Brazil, making the lives of more than 100 thousand users easier through the development of solutions.
+In the present day, I work as a tech lead and a spreader of the DevOps culture on a innovative tool in the Brazilian scenario.
+Currently 22 years old and living in
   <b>Brazil</b>   <img width="14" src="https://cdn-icons.flaticon.com/png/512/186/premium/186203.png?token=exp=1638880171~hmac=516a86f3518085c62827a18f034c3847" alt="Brazil" />.
 </p>

 ### Talking about Personal Stuffs

-- 👨‍🏫 I'am a participant in the pedagogical residency program;
+- 👨‍🏫 I'am a participant in the teacher residency program;

 - 👩🏻‍💻 I’m currently working on <a href="https://curia.coop/">Curia</a> project;